rejmank/blog/content/waste-book.md

+### 16.10.2025 Just dump it all there
+Iam always looking for a better way to manage my brain fried by caffeine and Twitter fried brain (twitter sober for almost 4years now!).
+Recently I red a great article about someone managing their ADHD.
+One of the points was to dump all things into Todoist, so I tried to do so and man, it is great!
+We will see how long I will manage to use it but it has been month so far and still going strong.

 ### 15.10.2025 Reading plan for the rest of the year
 The end of the year is scarry close so time to wrap up the reading plan for this year